-1. All pain medicine specialists must aim to meet the principles and values set out in the GMC's Good Medical Practice3 and the Faculty of Pain Medicine's The Good Pain Medicine Specialist.2

-2. All pain medicine specialists must maintain a portfolio of supporting information that demonstrates they meet these attributes.^{2,3} incident reporting.

-3. All pain specialists must participate and engage in the annual appraisal process.
-This should include discussion of supporting information, and what this says about their performance and practice, and how they are using this to maintain and improve standards how they are using this to maintain and improve standards.

-4. A pain service must maintain patient confidentiality, particularly when using means of electronic communication and communicating publicly for example, speaking to or writing in the media.
+- 1. All pain medicine specialists must aim to meet the principles and values set out in the GMC's Good Medical Practice and the Faculty of Pain Medicine's The Good Pain Medicine Specialist.^{2,3} - 2.
+All pain medicine specialists must maintain a portfolio of supporting information that demonstrates they meet these attributes.^{2,3} - 3.
+All pain specialists must participate and engage in the annual appraisal process.
+This should include discussion of supporting information, what it says about their performance and practice and how they are using the document to maintain and improve standards. - 4.
+A pain service must maintain patient confidentiality, particularly when using means of electronic communication and communicating publicly (e.g. speaking to or writing in the media).

-1. A pain service should hold or participate in regular audit meetings relevant to pain medicine and support audit and research in pain medicine.

-2. A pain service should support activities that maintain and develop competence and performance, for example seeking opportunities for learning from colleagues.

-3. A pain service should co-operate with internal and external reviews and support critical

-4. A pain service should ensure that the care of individual patients is not compromised in order to meet management targets.

-5. A pain service should promote and encourage a culture that allows staff to raise concerns openly and safely.

-- 6. A pain service should provide facilities that allow practitioners to follow infection control procedures and regulations. - 7.
-A pain service should support as appropriate colleagues who have remediable problems with performance, conduct or health, for example, by supporting their period of rehabilitation or returning to work. - 8.
-A pain service should ensure all staff have appropriate supervision. - 9.
+- 1. A pain service should hold or participate in regular audit meetings relevant to pain medicine and support audit and research in pain medicine. - 2.
+A pain service should support activities that maintain and develop competence and performance (e.g. seeking opportunities for learning from colleagues). - 3.
+A pain service should cooperate with internal and external reviews and support critical incident reporting. - 4.
+A pain service should ensure that the care of individual patients is not compromised to meet management targets. - 5.
+A pain service should promote and encourage a culture that allows staff to raise concerns openly and safely. - 6.
+A pain service should provide facilities that allow practitioners to follow infection control procedures and regulations. - 7.
+A pain service should support as appropriate colleagues who have remediable problems with performance, conduct or health (e.g. by supporting their period of rehabilitation or returning to work). - 8.
+A pain service should ensure that all staff have appropriate supervision. - 9.
 A pain service should be open and honest with patients if things go wrong.

-All licensed doctors are required to demonstrate every five years that they are up to date and fit to practice medicine.
+All licenced doctors are required to demonstrate every five years that they are up to date and fit to practice medicine.
 This process is called revalidation.
-The generic standards for revalidation for all doctors have been set down by the GMC in the Good Medical Practice document.3 In order to provide specialty specific relevance, individual colleges and faculties have also provided specialty specific guidance, based on the core values set out in the original GMC document.
-The Faculty of Pain Medicine has published the document The Good Pain Medicine Specialist providing specialty specific guidance for pain medicine doctors.2
+The generic standards for revalidation for all doctors have been set down by the GMC in the Good Medical Practice document.3 To provide specialty-specific relevance, individual colleges and faculties have also provided specialty-specific guidance, based on the core values set out in the original GMC document.
+The Faculty of Pain Medicine has published the document The Good Pain Medicine Specialist, which provides specialty-specific guidance for pain medicine doctors.2

-The second revalidation standard outlined in this chapter states that in order for doctors to prove they meet these required standards every five years, they must collect a portfolio of supporting information and evidence that demonstrates they meet the attributes required.4 Both the GMC and Royal College of Anaesthetists provide guidance on what supporting information to collect.^{4,5}
+The second revalidation standard outlined in this chapter states that for doctors to prove that they meet these required standards every five years, they must collect a portfolio of supporting information and evidence that demonstrates they meet the attributes required.4 Both the GMC and Royal College of Anaesthetists provide guidance on what supporting information to collect.^{4,5}

-The third revalidation standard required for all doctors, is that they participate in the annual appraisal process.
-This should include discussion of and reflection on supporting information, and what this says about performance and practice, and how they are using this to maintain and improve standards.6,7,8
+The third revalidation standard required for all doctors is that they participate in the annual appraisal process.
+This should include discussion of and reflection on supporting information, what this says about performance and practice, and how they are using appraisal to maintain and improve standards.^{6-8}